Thursday, December 20, 2018

 Make sure your needles are good and sharp.
 (Avoid tapestry needles.
 While they have nice, big eyes, they also have blunt tips.
 Chenille needles have sharp tips and long eyes, but be aware their sizing numbers are completely different for whatever reason!)

-- I use a small slender sewing sharp for sewing on seed beads and sequins.
+• I use a small, slender sewing sharp for sewing on seed beads and sequins.
 A beading needle is also great for that, but I prefer a sewing sharp because they are just easier to thread.
-(Disclaimer: I do sometimes run into seed beads that will not fit over my sewing sharp, but with a beading needle you will not have that issue.)
+(Disclaimer: I do sometimes run into seed beads that will not fit over my tiny sewing sharp, so if you use a beading needle you will not have that issue.)

 DMC also has a needle guide here